top of page

 How Much Does Landlord Insurance Cost in Connecticut?

-Landlord insurance costs vary depending on factors like property location, age, size, and coverage type.
-Here’s a rough guide for Connecticut rentals:
+Landlord insurance costs vary based on property size, age, location, and coverage limits.
+Below is a general estimate for Connecticut rental properties:

 Coverage Type